 How many cards do you get in Tonk?

-Each Player is dealt a different number of cards depending on various house rules.
+Generally, each Player is to be dealt 7 cards.
+However, each Player is dealt a different number of cards depending on various house rules.
 As Tonk is a form of Rummy, there are numerous different variations and styles and house rules in effect from Player to Player.
-Generally, each Player is to be dealt 7 cards.

 Is Tonk the same as Rummy?

 Tonk and Rummy share many similarities, as it is a version of Rummy.
-However, there are rule differentiations between Rummy and Tonk, for instance the 49-50 rule for automatic wins.
+However, there are rule differences between Rummy and Tonk, for instance, the 49-50 rule for automatic wins.